 Anker Soundcore FlareFull Review

 The Soundcore Flare waterproof speaker is wrapped in an IPX7 fabric and can play music in any direction, thanks to drivers that are placed all around the cylindrical speaker.
 Battery life is just okay at about 12 hours, but it’s enough to power the colorful LED halo on the bottom.
 Unlike some other products that use colorful lights to look cool, the Soundcore Flare does it tastefully with the lights being more of a design accent than the main feature.

 Throw in the fact that you can pair two of these together for double the sound and it’s a steal.
 Especially since one of the only downsides would probably be that it doesn’t get very loud, so doubling up on the waterproof speakers is a nice workaround.

 There are literally thousands of waterproof speakers you can choose from, and we went with what we think are the top five.
 If none of these are really what you were looking for, here’s a short list of products that we considered, but for one reason or another ended up being scrapped.

-- Sony XB-41: Sony makes some of the best speakers around, and their waterproof speakers are no different.
+- Sony XB-41: Sony makes some of the best speakers around, and its waterproof speakers are no different.
 The XB-41 is a solid choice that was our best all-around pick for a long time, but it was kicked out by the more nimble and portable Boom 3.
-Full review

 - Fugoo Sport XL: The Fugoo Sport XL isn’t cheap in any sense of the word—it costs around $229—but you get what you pay for: one of the best waterproof speakers around.
 Full review